leukone/views_stats/README.md

 ### 10.
 Final plot of mRSE in mRSE.png file.
 The multiple-input linear regression doesn't exactly look like expected,
 	 therefore solution needs a double check.
-One of the possibilities of such behaviour can be normal equation, as elements in the matrix can be ~10^6, which makes inverting prone to numerical errors
+One of the possibilities of such behaviour can be normal equation, as elements in the matrix can be ~10^6, which makes inverting prone to numerical errors.